La Perouse Circuit Walk to Cape Banks

 Henry Head Lookout

-From there, the path crosses Henry Head Lane and then soon arrives back onto Anzac Parade, from where you can walk back to Cann Park.
+From here, the path crosses Henry Head Lane before reaching Anzac Parade, where you can walk back to Cann Park.

-We enjoyed the La Perouse Circuit Walk so much that it has earned a spot on our list of greatest walks in Sydney.
+We enjoyed the La Perouse Circuit Walk so much that it has earned a spot on our list with best hikes in Sydney.

 Also Read: